alan-turing-institute/environmental-ds-book/book/index.md

 Read our scope and technologies 🪄
 :::
 :::{grid-item-card}
-:link: contribute.md#publication-process
+:link: contribute.md
-Learn our publication process 📚
+Learn how to contribute ✨
 :::
 :::{grid-item-card}
 :link: community.md